libuv/libuv/README.md

-To build, launch a git shell (e.g. Cmd or PowerShell), run `vcbuild.bat` (to build with VS2017 you need to explicitly add a `vs2017` argument), which will checkout the GYP code into `build/gyp`, generate `uv.sln` as well as the necesery related project files, and start building.
+To build, launch a git shell (e.g. Cmd or PowerShell), run `vcbuild.bat` (to build with VS2017 you need to explicitly add a `vs2017` argument), which will generate `uv.sln` as well as the necesery related project files, and start building.

 ```console
 > vcbuild